isomerpages/enterprisesg-sac-old/_resources/3-faq.md

 **Reduce Costs:** Although accreditation comes at a cost, the cost savings that result from being accredited will outweigh the cost of accreditation.
 Cost savings may result from improved productivity, reduced downtime, less re-testing, etc.

 **Demonstrate Credibility:** No organisation will want to spend money on getting a report or certificate that has not been accredited by a competent body.
-An SAC-accredited organisation is able to demonstrate competence for the report or certificate through its sound management system and the use of trained and competence personnel.
+An SAC-accredited organisation is able to demonstrate competence for the report or certificate through its sound management system and the use of trained and competent personnel.

 {: #qn4}
 #### What are the SAC accreditation schemes?